TristanJSchoenmakers/dotfiles/README.md

 ##### Modifier keys

 - `Super` For OS/WM
-- `Ctrl` For windows in application
+- `Ctrl` For windows in a application
 - `Alt` For tabs in a application